pangeacyber/pangea-mcp-proxy/README.md

 }
 ```

-Wrap the original command with `npx -y @pangeacyber/mcp-proxy` and add an
+Wrap the original command with `npx -y @pangeacyber/mcp-proxy` and add
-environment variable:
+environment variables:

 ```json
 {